MadhavAggarwal86/Text-Analysis-on-SEC-Filings-using-an-LLM-API/README.md

    - First of all, download the LLM API from this link (https://drive.google.com/drive/folders/1IcIh94_nsooWbl5RHGZapWBVHf1KJWEn?usp=drive_link) and put it in the same folder where you are going to run the code.

 2. **Install Required Libraries**:
    - All the required Python libraries are listed in the `requirements.txt` file.
-Run the following command in the terminal or Windows version of the macOS Terminal:
+Run the following command in the terminal or Command Prompt:
      ```
      pip install -r requirements.txt
      ```